 The Biblioteca Marciana is located at the end of St. Mark’s Square, Venice, and overlooks the Piazzetta San Marco.
 It was named after the patron saint of Venice and dates back to the 16th The library’s monumental rooms contain remarkable reading areas, replete with sculptures and frescos.

-Some of these libraries are reviving their clauses to keep the public out.
+Some of these oldest libraries are reviving their clauses to keep the public out.
 Plan a visit soon, and revel in the idyllic image that settles behind your eyelids when you think of the times they were built in!